 Professor Khaled Hussainey

-I have published more than 100 articles in Peer-reviewed journals.
-I have written a number of book chapters and I have edited a textbook on corporate governance in emerging economics.
+I have published more than 250 articles in peer-reviewed journals.
+I have written several book chapters and I have edited textbooks on corporate governance in emerging economics; corporate narrative reporting and Islamic banking and finance.

-My 2007 paper on corporate narrative disclosure for loss making firms received the best paper award by The British Accounting Review.
-My 2012 paper on capital structure puzzle received the best paper award by Journal of Risk Finance.
+My 2007 paper on corporate narrative disclosure for loss-making firms received the best paper award from The British Accounting Review.
+My 2012 paper on capital structure puzzle received the best paper award from the Journal of Risk Finance.

-I have received research grants from the Economic and Social Research Council (ESRC); the British Academy; and Qatar National Research Foundation (QNRF), Plymouth University, University of Portsmouth and Abu Dhabi University.
+I have received research grants from the Economic and Social Research Council (ESRC); the British Academy; Qatar National Research Foundation (QNRF), Plymouth University, University of Portsmouth, Abu Dhabi University, the British Council and the Financial Reporting Council.

-I am the Co-Editor Journal of Financial Reporting and Accounting, and Journal of Contemporary Issues in Accounting.
-I am Associate Editor of Journal of Applied Accounting Research, and International Journal of Accounting, Auditing and Performance Evaluation.
-I am a guest editor of a number of special issues.
+I am a Co-Editor of the Journal of Financial Reporting and Accounting and the Journal of Contemporary Issues in Accounting.
+I am an Associate Editor of the International Journal of Finance and Economics; the Journal of Applied Accounting Research, and International Journal of Accounting, Auditing and Performance Evaluation, the Review of Accounting and Finance and the International Journal of Emerging Markets.
+I am a Guest Editor for a number of special issues at top-ranked Journals.

 In 1995, I was a Teaching Assistant at Ain Shams University.
 I then was appointed as a Lecturer/Senior Lecturer.